Burnette Elementary School

 James Jeremiah Burnette married Cleo Lockridge, a member of a prominent Suwanee family, and continued to farm the family homestead.
 They had eight children: Ira, Leonard, Howard, Mary, Lee Odus, Briscoe, Katie Mae, and Montine.
 Their children went on to serve their communities in many roles of leadership.
 Some were educators, some worked in the local factories of General Motors and Bona Allen Tannery.
 Katie Mae was a member of the Daughters of the American Revolution and an educator who raised a family of teachers who served Gwinnett and other north Georgia counties.
 Ira’s son, James, became Mayor of Suwanee and served with honor in World War II.
 Briscoe worked at Bona Allen Tannery, served on the City Water Commission that brought running water to the town, and cut hair on Saturdays for extra money.
 Leonard moved to Florida and worked in the Tampa Water Department.
 James Jeremiah and Cleo instilled in their children a sense of service to others that was passed down to generations of Burnettes through their children and their children’s children.

-Today, the Burnette descendents are teachers, lawyers, doctors, college professors, artists, and civic leaders in their hometowns.
-They continue the family’s tradition of service to others, extending the Burnette legacy of being people with “servant hearts” who devote their lives to betterment of their communities.
+Today, the Burnette descendants are teachers, lawyers, doctors, college professors, artists, and civic leaders in their hometowns.
+They continue the family’s tradition of service to others, extending the Burnette legacy of being people with “servant hearts” who devote their lives to the betterment of their communities.

 Members of the family took part in the Burnette Elementary dedication and continue to play a role in the school through volunteering their time, sponsoring programs, and giving to the Burnette Family Foundation fund which supports educational initiatives.

 Burnette is a part of the Peachtree Ridge Cluster.
 Since Burnette’s opening, administrators within the cluster have worked as a team to provide the highest level of instruction for all students.